NickParonis/Node-WebApp/README.md

 # Base of Website application
 - Project is created with MVC architecture
 - Build with node.
-Using express framework as well as EJS for the Views and Partial Views
+Using express framework for http and routing and EJS for the Views and Partial Views

 ### Software prerequisites